siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 transmit.
 That is the clean refraction form of the same loaded-branch claim.

-Opening the aperture to average over a full fringe period should erase the loaded-branch signature, because the measured density returns to the two-beam mean $2u_0$.
+Opening the aperture to average over a full fringe period should erase the loaded-branch signature, because the measured energy density returns to the two-beam mean $2u_0$.
 The prediction belongs to the isolated bright channel, not to the unselected fringe pattern as a whole.